joshuachoorp/Humidity-WebApp/README.md

 # INF 1002 Python Project Team 32

-This project was created by a team of 5 students for the python special project module in 2023.
+This project was created by a team of 5 students for the INF1001 Programming Fundamentals: Python special project in 2023.
 It is a web application that performs data scraping from governmental websites to retrieve the humidity level in Singapore and does data cleansing and predictive analysis for useful insights.

 ## Problem Statement
 Singapore’s hot and humid tropical climate has a significant impact on urban living conditions.